Lady Justice hero image for Dr. DaShanne Stokes

 ORCID | Google Scholar | ResearchGate | LinkedIn | WorldCat

-Media outlets featuring sociologist Dr. DaShanne Stokes including BBC, NPR, and Sky News
+Public scholarship of sociologist Dr. DaShanne Stokes, featured on BBC, NPR, Sky News

 Peer-Reviewed Research